 The epilogue of Proverbs is on the subject of the wife of noble character.
 This is to parallel the contrast in the prologue of wisdom and the foolish wife.
 Our deeds, our living reveals whether our faith is real or counterfeit.

 Because this is what a godly mum does.
-She continues to encourage and exhort her children even once they have stepped out into their own family.
+She continues to encourage and exhort her children even once they have stepped out into their own separate lives.

-Lemuel opens with his mum’s wisdom because, it seems pretty clear, his mum was an EXCELLENT WIFE.
+Lemuel opens with his mother’s wisdom because, it seems pretty clear, she was an EXCELLENT WIFE.

 Lemuel sees that his mum is GOOD for his dad, all their days!

-But more, she is other-centered and full of God’s grace and mercy.
+But deeper, she is other-centered and full of God’s grace and mercy.

-“She opens her hand to the poor and reaches out her hands to the needy.”
+“She opens her hand to the poor and reached out her hands to the needy.”

-Lemuel saw that in all of this, his mother feared the Lord.
-True religion indeed!
+Lemuel sees that in all of this his mother feared the Lord – True religion in practice!

 “Charm is deceitful, and beauty is vain, but a woman who fears the LORD is to be praised.”

-Remind us each day that the fear of You is worth much more than appearance, much more than what people think of us.
+Reminder us each day that the fear of You is worth more than appearance, more than what people think of us.